 Jay and Naomi Carper and John and Rosie Stoner arrived within minutes of the ETA.
 We have worked with both couples before.
 The time we worked with both at once is noted below in the “Memories” section.

 After this month’s SOWER project the camp will host a charity auction to raise funds for Living Stone Christian School.
 Most of the work the ladies did was associated with preparing for that.
 They made decorations out of denim to go with the auction theme of “Denim and Diamonds”.
 They also did some cleaning and other preparations for the auction and some office work.
 On their own time Melissa, Rosy and Naomi made some items to go into the auction.
 Likewise, Rick made some ornate animal themed cedar birdhouses for auction.
-He spearheaded the making of three purple martin apartment style birdhouses to replace the ones that were taken down after last year’s mosquito season. he plans we used are here.
+He spearheaded the making of three purple martin apartment style birdhouses to replace the ones that were taken down after last year’s mosquito season.
+The plans he used are here.
 They are linked from this page about purple martin houses.

 Project wise the men carried on the work of the January SOWERS.
 They had painted the front doors of the dorms in bright colours distinctive for each dorm building.
 We completed that project by removing the door locks and handles and installing plates, handles and double cylinder deadbolt locks on each door of the dorms.
 We installed closers on the back doors and repaired, replaced and adjusted the ones already on the front doors.
 We replaced all the locks and door handles in the lodge.

 All the usual annual pre-camping dorm maintenance and check items were done: the toilets were checked and repaired as necessary; many lamps and ballasts were replaced; the emergency lighting was checked and replaced as required and all the smoke detectors were checked.
-In addition all the stall door latched were checked and adjusted, a couple of shower faucets were repaired and some soffit repairs were done.
+In addition all the stall door latches were checked and adjusted, a couple of shower faucets were repaired and some soffit repairs were done.